Neymar trains ahead of Brazil’s game in last 16 of World Cup

 Neymar, seeking his first major title with Brazil, was forced out of the 2014 World Cup after hurting his back in the quarterfinals against Colombia.
 He didn’t play in the 2019 Copa America because of another right ankle injury.

-Alex Telles and Gabriel Jesus injured their right knees as Brazil’s reserve squad lost to Cameroon in its last group game.
+Neymar posted a message of support to Telles and Jesus, who injured their right knees as Brazil’s reserve squad lost to Cameroon in its last group game.
 Brazil had already reached the round of 16.

+“Strength and faith,” he said in a story on Instagram along with photos of both players.
+“We’ll always be together.”

 Brazil was eliminated by Belgium in the quarterfinals in Russia.
 The team is trying to win its first World Cup title in two decades.